A live oak tree on a North Texas hillside with bluebonnets and the Dallas-Fort Worth skyline in the distance

 Protect the Trees of North Texas

-The Dallas-Fort Worth region loses hundreds of acres of tree canopy every year to development, drought, and disease.
+Communities across North Texas lose hundreds of acres of tree canopy every year to development, drought, and disease.
 Together, we can reverse the trend.

 19%